m-shahzad7/poem/README.md

 To places never seen before.

 Beneath the stars so calm and high,
-The moonlight paints the midnight sky.
+The moonlight paints the midnight ske
 A whisper floats on winds that roam,
 And every heart finds thoughts of home.